UK surveyors report rapid November house price growth, lack of homes

 Most economists agree that Britain's housing market suffers from a long-term lack of new house-building, especially in southern England, driven by a mix of planning constraints and shortages of skills and finance.

-In a half-yearly budget statement last month, finance minister George Osborne said he would subsidise builders to sell 200,000 new homes over the next five years at 20 percent below market value.
+In a half-yearly budget statement last month, Chancellor George Osborne said he would subsidise builders to sell 200,000 new homes over the next five years at 20 percent below market value.

 First-time buyers in London will get access to larger subsidised loans, and loans would also be given to people buying a fraction of a property and renting the rest.